Asylum Seeker With Brain Tumor Granted Bond to Seek Care

-An immigration judge granted bond Thursday to a Salvadoran woman so she can leave a detention facility to seek treatment for a brain tumor, according to Amnesty International.
+An immigration judge granted bond Thursday to a 26-year-old woman, who fled violence in El Salvador, so she can leave a detention facility in North Texas to seek treatment for a brain tumor, according to Amnesty International.

 Sara Beltran Hernandez is pursuing medical care as she seeks asylum in the United States.
 She says she will be subjected to domestic abuse and gang violence if she returns to her home country.

-The 26-year-old was hospitalized for nearly two weeks after collapsing last month at the Prairieland Detention Center in Alvarado, south of Fort Worth.
+Beltran Hernandez was hospitalized for nearly two weeks after collapsing last month at the Prairieland Detention Center in Alvarado, south of Fort Worth, where she has been held since November 2015.

+Her attorney Chris Hamilton said Beltran Hernandez complained about headaches, nosebleeds and memory loss before she collapsed.
+She was transported to Texas Huguley Hospital where she was diagnosed with a brain tumor that requires surgery.

+Hamilton claims Beltran Hernandez was forcibly removed from the hospital.
+A spokesperson for ICE said Beltran Hernandez was discharged from the hospital and was returned to the detention center.

 The release comes after a campaign by Amnesty International, which mobilized members across the country to call ICE and ask for her to be set free.